 - Once value is categorized, what follows is a natural brainstorming process.
 Executives generate ideas within each area to build, defend, and strengthen their competitive advantage, neutralize the competition, reduce cost, and innovate around unmet customer needs.

-Somewhere underneath these outcomes are the original nine words.
-But the nine words alone were not effective enough in inspiring the learning, focus, and energy needed to identify and act on new growth opportunities.
-That required visualization of the words through the Venn and a customer conversation-driven process to understand the customers’ choice.
+Somewhere underneath these positive outcomes are the original nine words.
+But the nine words alone were not effective enough in inspiring the learning, focus, and energy needed to identify and act on new growth opportunities - also required was a way to easily visualize this customer conversation-driven process in order to understand the customers’ choices.
+And that's how Vennli was born.